 The commitment of an entire sector

-Avril assists crop and livestock framers to achieve continuous environmental progress.
-This ability to mobilise its partners is one of the Group's strongest points.
+Avril supports farmers and livestock breeders in their continuing efforts to achieve environmental progress.
+This ability to mobilize its partners is a real strength for the Group.

 AVRIL'S SUSTAINABLE PALM POLICY

-As an industrial group, Avril has made a commitment to reduce the energy consumption of its factories, develop renewable energies (particularly by using local biomass) and reduce greenhouse gas emissions.
+As an industrial Group, Avril is committed to reducing the energy consumption of its facilities, developing renewable energies – particularly using locally-sourced biomass – and reducing greenhouse gas emissions.

 Since 2010, the Env’ol management system has driven the industrial aspects of the Progress Initiative.
 Important actions, adapted to local production, have been implemented in plant sector units, such as the biomass boiler at the Saipol plant in Bassens (southwestern France) which, thanks to sunflower hulls resulting from crushing, ensures that the site is self-sufficient in steam.
 Another example is Lesieur Cristal in Morocco, which uses olive pomace – a by-product of oil manufacture – to meet its energy requirements.